 Sugarcane is initially propagated by planting stalk cuttings.
 Four harvests can be obtained from a planting.
-The first harvest takes place approximately 13 months after planting and then three ratoons (shoots from the root of the plant after it has been cropped) provide the harvest over the next three years.
+The first harvest takes place approximately 13 months after planting and then three rations (shoots from the root of the plant after it has been cropped) provide the harvest over the next three years.
 Sugar production per unit of land surface declines gradually with each harvest.
+In approximately four years, the increased yields associated b.
+Gross demand is the total volume needed for withdrawal.
+It includes the net irrigation demand as well as accounting for system losses and inefficiencies.

-In approximately four years, the increased yields associated with replanting outweigh the costs of obtaining the reduced crop from the ratoons.
+with replanting outweigh the costs of obtaining the reduced crop from the ratoons.
 Because land may lie fallow for several months between crop rotation cycles, approximately 20 percent of the land associated with sugarcane production will not be harvested in any given year.
 Additionally, about one in 10 acres of sugarcane is grown for seed production.